Code-Institute-Submissions/Mattias-b-Pettersson-tic-tac-toe2.0/README.md

 You can read more about it on [Wikipedia](https://en.wikipedia.org/wiki/Tic-tac-toe).

-On this website, you enters your name in the beginning of the game and a playboard is generated.
+On this website, you enter your name in the beginning of the game and a playboard is generated.
 You can then choose your placement and then the computer, your oponent, makes a move.
 Then this is repeated til the game is over and the score is stored and displayed, then you can choose to go for another round.

 # Features